s-verma/ltodo/README.md

 DEPENDENCIES:
 1. Python

+AUTOMATICALLY REMINDING AT LOGIN:

+One example for automatically reminding users for the tasks while loggin in can be done using startup features of your desktop environment to start this command (only works if xfce4-terminal is installed or XFCE environment):

+xfce4-terminal -e <path_to_ltodo.py_file>/ltodo.py  -H -T "Todos"
+where <path_to_ltodo.py_file> is the path where you have downloaded the ltodo.py file from this repository.
+Also for GNOME users:
+gnome-terminal -e <path_to_ltodo.py_file>/ltodo.py  -H -T "Todos" For KDE users: konsole -e <path_to_ltodo.py_file>/ltodo.py --hold

 Future Work:

 1. Adding support for the different time formats such as month/day/year or time in am/pm or different time zones can be included if I find the demand from the users in the issues.